JJY-sec/kafl.targets/README.md

 ## Install Nyx kernel

-As per kAFL install the KVM-Nyx host kernel
+As per kAFL install the KVM-Nyx host kernel.
+Note upon installation and booting, you may need to hit `advanced boot options` or similar to load the kafl kernel instead of your normal linux kernel.

 ## Install kAFL